TheWangLab/algatr/README.md

 **A** **L**andscape **G**enomic **A**nalysis **T**oolkit in **R**
-(**algatr**) was built to provide a step-by-step, start-to-finish pipeline to perform core landscape genomics analysis on genomic datasets.
+(**algatr**) was built to provide a step-by-step, start-to-finish pipeline to perform core landscape genomics analysis methods on genomic datasets.

 ## Citation